jazware/jazco-dev/_posts/2024-01-10-golang-and-epoll.md

 #### Update

-The `syscall.EpollWait` bottleneck is now being investigated in a [Golang Issue](https://github.com/golang/go/issues/65064) so hopefully we might see some improvement in the future!
+The `syscall.EpollWait` bottleneck is now being investigated in a [Go Issue](https://github.com/golang/go/issues/65064) so hopefully we might see some improvement in the future!